Table of contents

 Introduction

-What are Cloud Delivery Models?
+What are Cloud Service Models?

-cloud delivery model represents a specific, pre-packaged combination of computing resources offered by a cloud provider.
 Each model is classified as a different type of cloud service offering.
 The three main cloud delivery models are:

 • IaaS - Infrastructure as a Service